jcacela0298/Java-Programs/Java_SpringBoot_Program/ReadMe.txt

 Postman:
 Make an account here: https://www.postman.com/ Download the desktop app here: https://www.postman.com/downloads/

-Optional: JSON viewer for chrome, so when we type the url in google, if there are many statements , it will look neater.
+Optional: JSON viewer for chrome, so if you ever want to type the url in google instead of via Postman, it will look neater.